pyorot/debug-cmios/README.md

 # Debug cMIOS

 This cMIOS is an evolution of the WiiGator/WiiPower cMIOS, forked from its repository (backed up with user-downloadable release [here](https://github.com/ForwarderFactory/cmios-wiigator-installer/)).
 It's an unreleased research project, with a write-up of its current state below.
+The direction of the project and unresolved issues are documented at [this issue](https://github.com/pyorot/debug-cmios/issues/1).

+The **swiss-cmios** branch is an interim release of the debug cMIOS with [Swiss](https://github.com/emukidid/swiss-gc/) r1788 built into it; check out its readme for more info.

 ## The new cMIOS